 So you’ve expanded to several regions, but you’re still only accepting credit cards.
 This is fine for initial growth, but you’ll never reach your full potential if you don’t offer the payment methods expected by local buyers.

 Diversify your payment method mix, and tailor it to local preferences.

 Your next step is to diversify your payment method mix and tailor it to local preferences.
 But managing multiple payment methods can become unwieldy, especially if you have separate agreements, integrations and reporting for each one.
 The best solution is to connect via a payments partner like Adyen, which lets you manage everything in one place.
-That way you can see at a glance how different methods are performing in different markets, and optimize for the best results.
+That way you can see at a glance how different payment methods are performing in different markets, and optimize for the best results.

 Work with a PSP that can process and hold funds in a compliant manner.

 This means that in Europe, the days of platforms easily achieving exemptions from platform compliance are over.
 The new PSD2 mandates dictate that platforms, which accept platforms payments from buyers and pay out to users, are faced with two choices:

 1. Take on the lengthy, and costly, task of applying for a payments license.

 2. Work with a PSP that can process and hold funds in a compliant manner, taking on the regulatory burden on your behalf.